dotMorten/UniversalWPF/README.md

 See here for details: https://github.com/sponsors/dotMorten

 ### Controls
+ - TwoPaneView - A full port of UWP's TwoPaneView control, including support the Windows X Dual-screen devices.

  - RelativePanel - Fully implemented but needs more testing (please help and report any rendering differences between this and Universal's RelativePanel).
 Want to see this built-in in WPF?
 [Vote here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/7164912-bring-relativepanel-to-wpf-vnext)

  ![capture-3](https://cloud.githubusercontent.com/assets/1378165/10120048/b76250f0-645e-11e5-9b4d-2a0d7026a467.gif)